anirudhacharya12/anirudhacharya12.github.io/_posts/2022-03-18-asu-throwback.md

 <style>body {text-align: justify}</style>

-I recently had to read up a bit on some stochastic algorithms, and it felt like a slight throwback to the “Randomized and Approximation Algorithms” course in ASU that I took with Charles Colbourn – https://public.asu.edu/~ccolbou/.
+I recently had to read up a bit on some stochastic algorithms, and it felt like a slight throwback to the “Randomized and Approximation Algorithms” course in ASU that I took with Charles Colbourn – <a href="https://www.public.asu.edu/~ccolbou/" target="_blank">https://www.public.asu.edu/~ccolbou/</a>

 It was one of the most intense and stimulating courses I have ever taken.